JamesWoolfenden/learn-terraform/docs/state.md

 ### Don't try to edit state files

 You'll mess it up.
 Yes you will.
-It's like edit a SQL db by hand.
+It's like editing a SQL DB by hand.
 That is also a sub-optimal idea.

 ### Do use a locking backend